BlackNat5937/ccg2lambda/Visualization/README.md

 ### If it is the first time :

-You will need to indicate the path to the ccg2lambda directory
+You will need to indicate the path to the ccg2lambda directory and C&C Parser.
+By default, only C&C will be use as a parser.
+But you can choose to use C&C, easyCCG and depCCG parsers.
+For that, you need to choose the three parser in the parser menu bar, then you will need to select the location of the three parser.
+Note that the launch is much slower with the use of the three parser.

 ### All the time :